 While useful in numerous instrumentation and data-acquisition applications, our signal conditioners incorporate the experience gained through decades of strain gage engineering.
 The heart of torque measurement systems — precise control over excitation voltage — is essential, as this drives the change in output voltage.

-S. Himmelstein and Company torque measurement systems use non-contact signal transfer techniques (rotary transformers, optical transmission, wireless digital) to provide excitation voltage to the torque sensor and receive the data output signals.
-With the extremely low voltages involved, this requires a highly specialized strain gage signal conditioner for accurate torque measurement.
+S. Himmelstein and Company torque measurement systems use a rotary transformer to get signals out of and excitation into the torque sensor.
+With the extremely low resistances involved, this needs a highly specialized strain gage signal conditioner for accurate torque measurement.

 Precision Signal Conditioning Instruments